 As financial services companies invest in improving their digital offering, it is vital that they appeal to millennials who grew up as digital natives.
-Having a killer digital offering is no longer a luxury as millennials are set to overtake baby boomers in 2019 as the largest living adult generation, according to U.S. Census Bureau forecasts, making them the most crucial audience for any financial services firm.
+Having a killer digital offering is no longer a luxury as millennials and the younger digital native generations are in the midst of overtaking baby boomers as the largest living adult generation, according to U.S. Census Bureau forecasts, making them the most crucial audience for any financial services firm.

 That’s no easy task: Millennials can be a tough bunch to please — 71% would rather go to the dentist than hear a message from a bank — but following these five steps will help engage these important customers.